Sharnitha/DependencyInjectionRepository/README.md

   3. injects dependencies to the class
   4. Easy to change the implementation
   5. Test driven development (TDD)

+IOC Container has built-in interfaces.
+ 1. IServiceProvider
+ 2. IServiceCollection

+In Asp.net core built-in container is represented by "IServiceProvider" implementation.

 The following DI Lifecycle will be
   1. Register:-
-      1. The Container Must know which type of object/dependency should instantiate.
+      1. The Container must know which type of object/dependency should instantiate.
-      2. In Asp.net core, services are registered using "IServiceCollection" (built in service container)
+      2. In Asp.net core, services are registered using "IServiceCollection".
       3. this services are typically registered in the app's "Startup.ConfigureServices" method.
   2. Resolve:-
       1. When using IOC container, we don't create objects manually, Container do for us.
-      2. In Asp.net core, the framework takes on the responsibility of creating an instance of the dependency with support of built-in container(IServiceCollection)
+      2. In Asp.net core, the framework takes on the responsibility of creating an instance of the dependency with support of built-in container(IServiceProvider)
   3. Dispose:- The lifetime of object/dependecy will be taken care by IOC container only

 There are basically two types of services in ASP.NET Core: